 So What is Session Replay?

 the ability to replay a visitor’s journey on a web site or within a web application.
 Replay can include the user’s view (browser or screen output), user input (keyboard and mouse inputs), and logs of network events or console logs.”

 At Glassbox*, we explain it simply as the recording of every session on a firm’s website or native app, exactly as seen by the customer, regardless of the device (laptop, tablet, mobile) or browser used to access the channel.
 It allows you to see exactly what the customer is seeing or doing on your site.
-In addition, you can replay a session that was originally on an older version of a device or browser and see the journey exactly as the customer saw it at that time.
+In addition, website session recording allows you to replay a session that was originally on an older version of a device or browser and see the journey exactly as the customer saw it at that time.

 *White paper – https://www.glassboxdigital.com/whitepapers/will-digital-channels-meet-requirements-general-data-protection-regulations/

-Right now, there is no industry-wide accepted name for the replay of every session exactly as seen at the time by the customer or visitor.
-There are many other terms used to describe the collection of customer data via recordings, such as
+Right now, there is no industry-wide accepted name for the website recording and replay of every session exactly as seen at the time by the customer or visitor.
+There are many other terms used to describe the collection of customer data via website recordings, such as: